U.S. Alerts

 Night

-Sunday Night: Showers and thunderstorms likely, mainly before 7pm.
-Mostly cloudy, with a low around 74.
-South southwest wind around 5 mph.
+Sunday Night: Showers and thunderstorms likely before 10pm, then a slight chance of showers between 10pm and 1am.
+Partly cloudy, with a low around 74.
+West southwest wind around 5 mph becoming calm in the evening.
 Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 T-storms